-Wasp grub has long been associated as a summer bait for catching chub and trout are fans too.
-The great Jim Bazley, twice winner of the All England championships in 1909 and in 1926, described wasp grub as being ‘like plum duff amongst a lot of schoolboys".
+Wasp grub has long been thought of as a summer bait for catching chub, and trout are fans too.
+The great Jim Bazley, winner of the All England championships in 1909 and 1926, described wasp grub as being "like plum duff amongst a lot of schoolboys".

-The nests tend to be found near hedgerows and the entrance hole will always be facing the morning sun on the eastern side of the hedge.
+The nests tend to be found near hedgerows, and the entrance hole will always be facing the morning sun on the eastern side of the hedge.
 Look out for wasps flying around 20 feet up in the air with dirt between their legs.
-The nest will be nearby as these wasps are depositing the soil away from the nest.
+The nest will be nearby, as these wasps are depositing the soil away from the nest.

 Max’s method of preparing the cake groundbait was take a three-gallon maggot container, put the cake with remaining grubs into the container and add a kettle full of boiling water to kill the grubs.
-Then add groundbait; back in the day this was typically brown crumb.
+Then add groundbait, which back in the day was typically brown crumb.
 Mix it until the right consistency is reached.
-You need to be able to make a ball that can be thrown without breaking up in mid-air and that would also sink before breaking up.
-Usually on larger rivers you would be fishing at distance to the chub holding areas such as overhanging trees.
+You need to be able to make a ball that can be thrown without breaking up in mid-air and that will also sink before breaking up.
+Usually on larger rivers you would be fishing at distance to the chub holding areas, such as overhanging trees.

 It was banned on the River Trent and Burton Joyce after John Howard won numerous matches using the method.
 On the Severn match circuit, Max along with Clive Smith and Tony Davies, to name but three, achieved notable success on the ‘grub’.
-Max feels it’s a shame that modern anglers don’t give it a go more often these days for it’s a way in which the average match angler can triumph over the very best.
+Max feels it’s a shame that modern anglers don’t give it a go more often these days, for it’s a way in which the average match angler can triumph over the very best.

-Last date edited: 18 January 2018
+Last date edited: 14 December 2020